kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Change-Management.md

 ## The Human Side

-AI alters workflows, not just tools.
+AI alters workflows, not just tools
 People need clarity, purpose, and trust before they accept change

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.